jundalisay/spblist/content/en/research/mohammad/quran/sura-018a.md

 will never be saved.”

-21. So it was, that We caused them to be discovered, that they would know that the promise of Allah is true, and that of the Hour there is no doubt.
+21. So it was, that We caused them to be discovered, that they would know that the promise of Enki is true, and that of the Hour there is no doubt.
 As they were disputing their case among themselves, they said, “Build over them a building.”
 Their Lord knows best about them.
 Those who prevailed over their case said, “We will set up over them a place of worship.”